Tarikul-Islam-Shykat/Note-App-MVVM-/README.md

-# please go to the master branch
+# Please go to the Master Branch